expandtheroom/jquery-infinite-scroll-helper/README.md

 * `pageCount`: The page number to loaded.
 This can be helpful when making requests to endpoints that require a page number.
 * `done`: A callback function that should be called when loading has completed.
 This is an alternative way to signal that you are done loading instead of defining the `doneLoading` callback.

+### loadMoreDelay ###
+_(number)_ The amount of time, in milliseconds, before the loadMore callback is invoked once the bottom of the scroll container has been reached.

 ### startingPageCount ###
 _(number)_ The starting page count that the plugin will increment each time the `loadMore` callback is invoked.
 The default is 1.